henophilia/henophilia.org/content/index.md

 	- [yin and yang](https://en.wikipedia.org/wiki/Yin_and_yang)
 - beliefs which attach a hierarchy to the separation
 	- [Sefirot](https://en.wikipedia.org/wiki/Sefirot) in Kabbalah
-	- [great chain of being](https://en.wikipedia.org/wiki/Great_chain_of_being) in Christianity ("god" is seen as on top of the chain, but also the creator of the chain itself)
+	- [great chain of being](https://en.wikipedia.org/wiki/Great_chain_of_being) in Christianity (note that "god" is seen as on top of the chain, but also the creator of the chain itself)
 	- [marāṭib al-wujūd](https://medium.com/@miainsel2/sufi-metaphysics-wujud-bc86e54f0176) in Sufism
 ## Constructing reality
 ### Subjectivity